PurdueCAM2Project/HELPSweb/source/people.rst

             / Solar Sail
 =========== ============== ============== ============== ============

-Due to the large number of team mebers, it is not possible changing the regular meeting time.
+Due to the large number of team members, it is not possible changing the regular meeting time.
 If your schedule does not fit into a particular team, you have to move to another team.